 Master of Fine Arts with a Concentration in Photography

 Master of Fine Arts students are required to take classes in studio art and art history.
-The photography concentration offers courses that cover topics in related art forms, digital processes, digital media integration, black and white techniques, color techniques and non-silver processes.
-Before the end of this 60-credit hour program, students take a graduate photography studio seminar course and complete several progress and candidacy reviews, an oral examination and a master's thesis.
+The photography concentration offers courses that cover topics in related art forms, digital processes, digital media integration, black-and-white techniques, color techniques and non-silver processes.
+Before the end of this 60-credit hour program, students take a graduate photography studio seminar course, complete several progress and candidacy reviews and take an oral examination.

 Texas State University - San Marcos